Excel IRR Function

 |

-Further information and examples of the Excel Irr function can be found on the Microsoft Office website.
+For further information and examples of the Excel Irr function, see the Microsoft Office website.

 If you get an error from the Excel Irr function, this is likely to be the #NUM! error: